Instrument Original Maker Date String Length Traditional Essential

 Pardessus M. Collichon c.1680 33 7,300

-My viols are close copies of original instruments in dimensions and/or proportions, made from fine, well seasoned woods, with a 5 or 7 piece “bent front” of European or Engelman spruce; backs, ribs and neck of figured European maple; a traditional "open" scroll; double purfling on front and back; ebony veneered fingerboard and tailpiece; finished with a durable oil varnish and fitted with ebony pegs.
-The 7 string Collichons are made with single purfling on the front, as were the originals.
-Figured walnut and cherry wood are also used as alternative woods for backs, ribs, necks and pegs if desired.
+My viols are built from fine, well seasoned woods, with a 5 or 7 piece “bent front” of European or Engelmann spruce; backs, ribs and neck of figured European maple; a traditional "open" scroll; double purfling on front and back for English viols; ebony veneered fingerboard and tailpiece and finished with a slight patina of age, using colored pigments and oil varnish and fitted with ebony pegs.

-In addition, I can arrange for carved figure heads and decorative relief work for the peghead by the extremely talented, Suse Kuster of Germany.
-I also can do additional decorative purfling work, derived from original designs but I keep the decorations on the body itself to a minimal, as I am concerned about it's effect on the acoustics of the instrument.
+I also can do additional, decorative purfling work, copied or derived from original designs but I believe in keeping the decorations on the body minimal, as I am concerned about it's effect on the acoustics of the instrument.

-Using fine, well seasoned woods for tops, backs, ribs and necks and careful construction methods, the differences from the historical copies are:
+Using the same fine, well seasoned woods for tops, backs, ribs and necks and careful construction methods and finish, the differences from the my "Historical" copies are:

-4. optional scalloped' "C" holes or flame sound holes
+4. original or optional scalloped' "C" or flame sound holes

-5. other options include 3 piece backs of alternating woods, partially bound fingerboards and tailpieces, unique finish colors...
+5. other options include 2, 3 piece (or more) backs of alternating woods, of maple, walnut or cherry; partially or fully bound fingerboards and tailpieces, unique finish colours...

 Normally I supply custom fit cases from Kingham Case of England.
-A good case is necessary to protect the instrument from physical damage and is the easiest way to control its environmental humidity.
-The case is provided at my cost andis in addition to the instrument price and varies with exchange rates.
+A good case is necessary to protect the instrument from damage and is the easiest way to control its exposure to humidity changes.
+The case is provided at my cost and is in addition to the instrument price and varies with exchange rates.
 For those who need a flight case for air travel, there are other options for this.
-I cannot fully guarantee an instrument without a good quality, well fittinghard-shell case.
+I cannot fully guarantee an instrument without a good quality, well fitting hard-shell case.
 Please contact me for further discussion about cases.

 For orders, a deposit of 10% of the instrument price is requested to put you on the list and give you

 an approximate completion time for your instrument.
-When I begin the instrument, another 20% is requested.
+When I begin the instrument, another 20-30% may be requested.
 The remainder is due at the time of delivery.
 Current waiting time is about 6 months.